Mentor Expressions of Interest

-Become a mentor with the Upskill Program and work with emerging teachers to positively impact the future of early childhood education and be compensated for your time.
+Become a mentor and work with emerging teachers to positively impact the future of early childhood education and be compensated for your time.

 - Connect & network with other mentors, teachers and educators as part of the Front Project online community - a virtual forum for ECEC professionals across Australia.

-- Access Upskill Program training, resources, professional development opportunities and Program Manager support.
+- Access training, resources, professional development opportunities and Program Manager support.

 - Receive compensation for your participation.